milesgranger/flaco/README.md

 supports postgres for now.

-Performance wise, benchmarking seems to indicate flaco is generally more performant in terms of memory, but connectorx is faster.
+Performance wise, benchmarking seems to indicate flaco is generally more performant in terms of memory, but connectorx is faster when temporal data types (time, timestamp, etc) are used.
+If it's pure numeric dtypes, flaco is faster and more memory efficient.

 Connectorx [will make precheck queries](https://github.com/sfu-db/connector-x#how-does-connectorx-download-the-data) to the source before starting to download data.
 Depending on your application,